ChrisJAllan/vr-video-player-overlay/README.md

 Currently only works with stereo video.

-# Installation
+# Building
-vr video player can be built using [sibs](https://github.com/DEC05EBA/sibs) or if you are running Arch Linux, then you can find it on aur under the name vr-video-player-git (`yay -S vr-video-player-git`).
+vr video player can be built by running `./build.sh` or by using [sibs](https://github.com/DEC05EBA/sibs) or if you are running Arch Linux, then you can find it on aur under the name vr-video-player-git (`yay -S vr-video-player-git`).

 # How to use
 Start a video in your video player of choice (tested with mpv) and then get the x11 window id (this can be done with xwininfo) and then fullscreen the video (for best quality).